 Any business idea needs to fill an existing gap, whether it’s the result of a lightbulb moment, a problem that needs solving or just the knowledge of a particular skill that’s lacking in your area.
+Have a think about your answers to the following questions to help guide your first steps:

 - What do you want to do?
 Think about any existing experience you might build on and look at friends you admire – are they doing jobs in fields you think could be inspiring?